dataplat/dbatools/.aider/prompts/conventions.md

            )
        }

-       It "Should have exactly the expected parameters" {
-           $actualParameters = $command.Parameters.Keys | Where-Object { $PSItem -notin "WhatIf", "Confirm" }
-           Compare-Object -ReferenceObject $expectedParameters -DifferenceObject $actualParameters | Should -BeNullOrEmpty }

        It "Has parameter: <_>" -ForEach $expectedParameters {
            $command | Should -HaveParameter $PSItem
        }

+       It "Should have exactly the number of expected parameters" {
+           $actualParameters = $command.Parameters.Keys | Where-Object { $PSItem -notin "WhatIf", "Confirm" }
+           Compare-Object -ReferenceObject $expectedParameters -DifferenceObject $actualParameters | Should -BeNullOrEmpty }
    }
 }